- Weight: 24.4 pounds

 Right on the front of the unit, you’ll find all of the stitch options along with a visual representation of the stitch.
 For a beginner that may confuse one stitch from another, the visual diagram is a major help.
 If you’re making bags, you can switch to the Triple Strength Stitch, which is extremely tight and durable – perfect for bags.
 The Tricot Stitch is another favorite of mine and produces 3 stitches for zigs and zags.

 Want to make something a little thicker, such as a sash cord?
 Perfect, but you’ll need a machine with an adjustable presser foot.
-Normally, you won’t need to change the pressure often, but when sewing through thicker material, like upholstery, leather or denim then you’ll need less pressure for an easier sew.
+Normally, you won’t need to change the pressure often, but when stitching through thicker material, like upholstery, leather or denim then you’ll need less pressure for an easier sew.
 This model has an adjustable presser foot that is perfect for scarves, jeans, shirts, socks and anything else you would want to sew.

 Tension control is done manually, and there is an easy reverse button for reverse stitches.